KazutoKashima/Secure-Pass-Gen/README.md

 # Instructions:
 1) Download the exe.
-  i) if the exe fails to run download the project as a zip ii) if there are dependencies download the following
+  - if the exe fails to run download the project as a zip
-    >pyperclip
+  - if there are dependencies download the following:
+    -pyperclip
 2) go to file directory, run the exe.
 3) Have fun!